 Learner

-Learner is a class that combines the ingredients such as data, model and metrics used to train a model.
+is a class that combines the ingredients such as data, model and metrics used to train a model.

-learn = Learner(dls, model, metrics=accuracy)
+= Learner(dls, model, metrics=accuracy) learn

-pretrained=False type setting is used since the fashnion mnist is not similar dataset as Imagenet so keeping all the layers are trainable.
-If in case pretrained=True, we may want to freeze the layers except the head and do a bit of fine tuning the head first followed by unfreeze & then train all the layers.
+, we may want to freeze the layers except the head and do a bit of fine tuning the head first followed by unfreeze & then train all the layers.

 Review the learner summary to know about the input shape, output shape, different layers involved, parameters, trainable, Optimizer used and loss function used.